Most recently updated on December 3, 2022

-The museum has plenty of balloons and other related items to view.
+The museum has plenty of items to view.
 There are sections on balloons being used by the military as well as by entertainers and weather forecasters.

 Lynne Newton, an exhibitions curator at the museum, told 60 Days USA that the facility gets visitors from all over the world.
 Many, she said, are aware of the museum because of the October festival.
 Most, she added, are fascinated by the topic.

 “They’re surprised by the breadth of the history,” Newton said.

 One of those taking it all in on this day was Fran Fults, a resident of the Detroit area in Michigan.
 She was visiting Albuquerque and decided to drop in after seeing a freeway sign for the museum.
 Fults said she didn’t know much about hot air balloons before she entered and was amazed at what she learned.

 “I had no idea all this began back in 1783,” she said.